 The Porto Card is a great option if you’re planning on using public transport, or visiting several qualifying museums and attractions.
-For one base price, the Porto Card lets you ride the metro and buses for free, gives free admissions to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.
+For one base price, the Porto Card lets you ride the metro and buses for free, gives free admission to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.

 Where to Stay

 Porto is littered with wonderful places to stay, no matter what your budget is.
 There are luxury hotels, hostels, Airbnbs – there’s definitely something for everyone.
 But I highly recommend Douro Riverside Apartments.
 It’s conveniently located near the base of the Dom Luis I bridge, a 5-minute walk to the heart of Porto.
 It’s extremely clean and modern, with an amazing view overlooking the Douro River.
 And, as the name suggests, it’s a full apartment with a kitchen included, for a very reasonable price.